floooh/floooh.github.io/_posts/2016-06-27-first-steps-in-rust.md

 ### To the Batmobile!
 Let's go:

-Ok, back to the topic on hand.
+Ok, back to the topic at hand.
 What follows is an unordered list of things I stumbled over, found interesting, where I scratched my head or got stuck, all from a complete Rust noob, so take everything with a grain of salt.